fubark/cyber/docs/hugo/content/docs/toc/syntax.md

 print add(5)     -- '10'
 ```

-Since static variable declarations are initialized outside of the normal execution flow, they can not reference any local variables.
+Since static variable declarations are initialized outside of a fiber's execution flow, they can not reference any local variables.
 ```cy
 var a = 123
 var b: a      -- Compile error, initializer can not reference a local variable.